 “The undergraduate students enrolled in our member institutions represent the new student majority in American education,” said Dr. Gloria Nemerowicz, Founder and President of the Coalition.
 “These are primarily students who are the first in their families to attend college — many from communities of color, rural Appalachia and other areas of poverty.
 This new funding will help the Coalition to deepen the collaborative efforts of our national network of colleges and universities in order to implement changes necessary for the success of underrepresented students.”
 Six collaborative projects are already underway, one of which is supporting Pelleligible STEM majors to persist to graduation.
 This 5-year, $4.4 million initiative is funded by the National Science Foundation and involves 6 YWMC member institutions.

-Six Yes We Must member institutions — Coker College, College of Saint Elizabeth, Ferrum College, Keuka College, Mercy College, and Thomas University — will partner with the Yes We Must Coalition to implement a series of activities with the intention of increasing the persistence of a large and diverse cohort of low-income students majoring in Biology.
+Four Yes We Must member institutions — Coker College, College of Saint Elizabeth, Ferrum College, and Mercy College — will partner with the Yes We Must Coalition to implement a series of activities with the intention of increasing the persistence of a large and diverse cohort of low-income students majoring in Biology.
 Sixty percent of the funds will support student scholarships.
 The 5-year project will contribute new information regarding the recruitment, retention and graduation of low-income STEM students.
-By creating cross-institutional networks of Biology students, faculty, project coordinators and external scientists, we will create a strong network of support and scientific identity for our STEM scholars.
+By creating cross-institutional networks of biology students, faculty, project coordinators and external scientists, we will create a strong network of support and scientific identity for our STEM scholars.